reframe-hpc/reframe/docs/regression_test_api.rst

      Fixtures with this scope must be independent of the programming environment, which restricts the fixture class to derive from :class:`~reframe.core.pipeline.RunOnlyRegressionTest`.
    * **environment**: The extent of this scope covers a single combination of system partition and programming environment.
      Since the fixture is guaranteed to have the same partition and programming environment as the parent test, the fixture class can be any derived class from :class:`~reframe.core.pipeline.RegressionTest`.
-   * **test**: This scope covers a single instance of the parent test.
+   * **test**: This scope covers a single instance of the parent test, where the resources provided by the fixture are exclusive to each parent test instance.
-     The resources provided by the fixture are exclusive to each parent test instance.
+     The fixture class can be any derived class from :class:`~reframe.core.pipeline.RegressionTest`.

   Rather than specifying the scope at the fixture class definition, ReFrame fixtures set the scope level from the consumer side (i.e. when used by another test or fixture).
   A test may declare multiple fixtures using the same class, where fixtures with different scopes are guaranteed to point to different instances of the fixture class.